DMacMakes/dmdocs/content/en/torrens/ise102/week6/index.md

 ### Next level down

 Our screens so far are basic abstractions.
 Our next step is to describe those in more detail, so we can plan their code too.

-Of course, youll find new abstractions, like we did with the in **car abstraction exercise**, and some of those will be worth writing a function for.

 You just keep going down levels, doing this till everything is done and no further functions are needed.